 - sweet almond

-Pregnant women should always speak with their physician or homeopathic expert before attempting to use them topically.
+Pregnant people should always speak with their physician or homeopathic expert before attempting to use them topically.

 Don’t exceed dosage recommendations